 …Move the sticky notes into the corresponding area (or other objects like images, videos, pdf’s)

 Time to make your ideas concrete.
 Create a prototype.

 …Ink and highlight to review your prototpye

-Tip: Use a large touchscreen for groupwork on the same device.
+Tip: Use a large touchscreen / interactive display for groupwork on the same device.

 Create your own digital workshop with CollaBoard.
 Try it out for 30day for free!

 Design Thinking Workshop at IBV – A practical example

 At IBV we have been doing design thinking workshops from time to time.
 Our last workshop has been performed with the development and support team of our ERP/CRM solution myCompany in the „IBV Collaboration Space“ on the ground floor of our office.
 The goal was to figure out how to improve the software to increase user satisfaction.

 To conduct the workshop, we used our software CollaBoard, several laptops, tablets and 3 large interactive displays (DELL conferencing monitor 55“, Surface Hub 55“ and a large BenQ screen).
 For the best experience, personal devices with a touchscreen are highly recommended.
 However, it works with every Windows 10 computer.